Childhood Malnutrition, Empowering Women, and Healing the Earth

 June 6, 2021, 6:00 pm (RMT) Zoom

-This is the first event in “Living with Love — Cultivating Earth Sense,” a year-long author conversation series/podcast I am beginning, including talks with David Williams, Kathleen Dean Moore, Gavin Van Horn, Robin Wall Kimmerer, Lyanda Haupt, and others.
+This is the second event in “Living with Love — Cultivating Earth Sense,” a year-long author conversation series/podcast I am beginning, including talks with David Williams, Kathleen Dean Moore, Gavin Van Horn, Robin Wall Kimmerer, Lyanda Haupt, and others.

 Wyoming Writers 46th Annual Conference